drobin04/Dashboardify/README.md

 - There is a line of code in index.php that controls the link structure for edit and delete buttons, called $siteurl , this needs to be updated with the base URL for the site.
 It is likely defaulted to localhost.

-# To-Do

-- Add either a new column to track user ID, or use the existing Dashboard ID column (leaning towards new column, so dashboard ID column can be used for multiple dashboards)

-- Work on functionality to create and select between multiple dashboards

-- Update NewWidget code to save new widgets with current user's UserID so they get added properly and not filtered out...

 # File / DB Structure

 The UI consists of a Dashboard made up of multiple user-defined Widgets.